 Normally, the basic set includes identity documents of the company’s beneficiaries, directors, and shareholders, proof of address, due diligence forms, a business plan, and a detailed description of planned business activities attached.
 All this paperwork must be submitted to the regulator along with your application.

 Different regulatory bodies play key roles in the regulation of crypto businesses in Panama.
 For example, the Superintendency of Banks of Panama (SBP) plays a key role in overseeing cryptocurrency-related financial activities.
-The Financial Analysis Unit (UAF) focuses on AML/CFT compliance and ensures that all due diligence procedures are in place.
+The Financial Analysis Unit (UAF) focuses on AML/CFT compliance and ensures that all due diligence procedures are in place for crypto currency licenses.

 There is also the Ministry of Commerce and Industries, in which the General Directorate of Electronic Commerce controls the licensing of cryptocurrency exchange platforms.
 Finally, the National Securities Commission (CNV) in Panama keeps an eye on the crypto-related securities in the country and their compliance with applicable laws.

-Panama offers a potentially attractive environment for crypto businesses due to its flexible regulatory approach and favourable tax conditions, which can lead to simplified operations and reduced financial burdens.
-At the same time, the evolving regulatory landscape creates some uncertainty.
+Panama offers a potentially attractive environment for crypto businesses due to its flexible regulatory approach and favorable tax conditions, which can lead to simplified operations and reduced financial burdens.
+At the same time, the evolving regulatory landscape for crypto currency licenses creates some uncertainty.
 For local crypto businesses, it’s crucial to maintain rigorous AML/KYC compliance, as well as stay informed on the potential regulatory changes in Panama.